immers-space/svawc/README.md

   </dd>
   <dt>😦 Loading order gotcha</dt>
   <dd>
-    SVAWC scripts mustn't be loaded as `type="module"`, `async`, or `defer` as this puts it in conflict with the A-Frame loading order.
-Instead, load it as a normal script in your `<head>` and it will work.
+    SVAWC scripts mustn't be loaded as type="module", async, or defer as this puts it in conflict with the A-Frame loading order.
+Instead, load it as a normal script in your HEAD and it will work.
     (<a href="https://github.com/aframevr/aframe/issues/5228">issue status</a>)
   </dd>